bartlomiejolma/gym_exercises/README.md

 # gym_exercises

-Swift application that can be used to track progress on gym
+Swift application that can be used to track progress in the gym

 This project was created as a exercise to learn:
 - How to create mobile application with swift from scratch?